Comments, Complaints and Suggestions

 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible – ideally within a matter of days or at most a few weeks – because this will enable us to establish what happened more easily.
 If it is not possible to do that, please let us have details of your complaint within 12 months of the incident that caused the problem.

-The Manager, Anita Wilkinson will be pleased to deal with any complaint.
+The Practice Manager, Christine Lightfoot will be pleased to deal with any complaint.
 She will explain the procedure to you and make sure that your concerns are dealt with promptly.
 You can make your complaint:

-In person – ask to speak to the Manager
+In person – ask to speak to Christine Lightfoot

-In writing – some complaints may be easier to explain in writing – please give as much information as you can, then send your complaint to the practice for the attention of Anita Wilkinson, Manager as soon as possible.
+In writing – some complaints may be easier to explain in writing – please give as much information as you can, then send your complaint to the practice for the attention of Christine Lightfoot as soon as possible.

 What we will do